alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 "Benchmarking is really hard (especially microbenchmarking), you can easily make a mistake during performance measurements.
 BenchmarkDotNet will protect you from the common pitfalls..."
 It supports Full .NET Framework, .NET Core, Mono, x86, x64, LegacyJit and RuyJIT, and works on Windows, Linux, MacOS.
 It has some useful diagnosers based on ETW events like GC and Memory allocation, JIT Inlining and even [some hardware counters.](http://adamsitnik.com/Hardware-Counters-Diagnoser/)

-You can find documentation and how to use it [on its website](http://benchmarkdotnet.org/), review, star or even contribute [on github.](https://github.com/PerfDotNet/BenchmarkDotNet)
+You can find documentation and how to use it [on its website](http://benchmarkdotnet.org/); review, give a star or even contribute [on github.](https://github.com/PerfDotNet/BenchmarkDotNet)

 ## PerfView